kuking/go-pwentropy/README.md

 | `4HAGK-RMYKQ`                                     | 36.54             | 68.73      | 36.54                 | 44.59  |
 | `WP96N-BTY7X-DSNFQ-VAAWH`                         | 95.91             | 143.70     | 95.91                 | 107.86 |
 | `WP96N-BTY7X-DSNFQ-VAAWH-QSTH5-AE7E7-VED5E-7TMWD` | 206.44            | 293.65     | 206.44                | 228.24 |

+* notice, the password `hello` was not excluded by the 'common char sequences' as it is a short word with low uniqueness.
+While building the database we tried to strike a balance between providing a small enough static compilable code without requiring to download the whole database into disc with its implied dependency.
+Please notice that 13 bits of entropy is not fair nowadays, so it can be reasonably discarded by a fair minimum entropy, i.e of 100 bits.